by John Jordan

 Statistical Key Figure

-Statistical key figures define values describing cost centers, profit centers, and overhead orders such as number of employees or minutes of long-distance phone calls.
+Statistical key figures define values describing cost centers, profit centers, and overhead orders, such as the number of employees or minutes of long-distance phone calls.
 You can use statistical key figures as the tracing factor for periodic transactions such as cost center distribution or assessment.
-You can post both plan and actual statistical key figures.
+You can go ahead and post both the plan and actual statistical key figures.

 Statistical Order

-In this type of internal order, the cost center is maintained in the order as the real cost object.
-When a transaction is posted to this type of order, the real cost is incurred by the cost center and the internal order maintains a statistical balance.
+In this type of internal order, the cost center is maintained as the real cost object.
+When a transaction is posted to this type of order, the cost center incurs the real cost, and the internal order maintains a statistical balance.

 Tracing Factor